-Language access are those services necessary to ensure LEPs have equal access to vital information and activities.
-When and how these services are rendered is a complex issue requiring a multidisciplinary approach.
-The U.S. Census Bureau classifies individuals who speak a language other than English, as their primary language in the home, or speak English less than very well as Limited English Proficient or LEP.
+Language access are those services necessary to ensure all members of society have access to vital information and activities offered to the general public.
+When and how these services are rendered is a complex issue requiring cross-sector collaboration.
+The U.S. Census Bureau classifies individuals who speak a language other than English, as their primary language in the home, or speak English less than very well as Limited English Proficient (LEP).

 LEPs are a protected class under state and federal laws.
 State and federal law stipulate that failure to provide language access represents discrimination on the basis of ‘national origin’.
 The provision of language support services is, therefore, a civil right.

 Administrators at local, state, and federal levels of government are charged with delivering language support services to LEPs in their jurisdiction.
 Because LEPs have the same rights as English-only speakers to access public services and vital information, the provision of language access services is not optional.